The Bankrate promise

 As you practice, however, track your performance so that you have an accurate gauge of how you would do in reality, not just rely on your subjective impression.
 Have you gained or lost money on your transactions?
 How did you react?
 And don’t forget that you’ll probably trade much differently when your real money – and your emotions – are on the line.

-When you first begin trading or investing, it can seem overwhelming at first, but the biggest step is just getting started.
+When you first begin trading or investing, it can seem overwhelming, but the biggest step is just getting started.
 Then you can find a style that fits you and your temperament.
 Those who want to invest for the long term and put less effort into their investments can practice buy-and-hold investing, while those who live for an exciting trade can become traders.
 One beautiful thing about the market is that you get to choose the style that works for you – and many styles can be successful.